Capitol Reef National Park: Camping

 The primary camping location is the Fruita campground, with 71 campsites (no water, electrical, or sewer hookups), and restrooms without bathing facilities.
 The campground also has group sites with picnic areas and restrooms.
-Two primitive free camping areas are also available.
+Two primitive, free camping areas are also available.

 Canyoneering

 Canyoneering is growing in popularity in the park.
 It is a recreational sport that takes one through slot canyons.
 It involves rappelling and may require swimming and other technical rope work.
-Day-pass permits are required for canyoneering in the park, and can be obtained for free from the visitor's center or through email.
-It's key to know that each route requires its own permit.
-If one is planning on canyoneering for multiple days, passes are required for each day.
-Overnight camping as part of the canyoneering trip is permitted, but one must request a free backcountry pass from the visitor center.
+Day-pass permits are required for canyoneering in the park and can be obtained for free from the visitor's center or through email.
+Each route requires its own permit.
+If one is planning on canyoneering for multiple days, then passes are required for each day.
+Overnight camping as part of the canyoneering trip is permitted, but a free backcountry pass must be requested from the visitor center.

 It is imperative to plan canyoneering trips around the weather.
 The Colorado Plateau is susceptible to flash flooding during prime rainy months.
 Because canyoneering takes place through slot canyons, getting caught in a flash flood could be lethal.
-Take care to consult reliable weather sources.
+Visitors are advised to consult reliable weather sources.
 The Weather Atlas shows charts with the monthly average rainfall in inches.

-Another risk to be aware of, especially during the summer months, is extreme heat warnings.
-A reliable place for information that people can look for weather warnings is the National Weather Service website.
-The heat levels are detailed by a color and numerical scale (0-4).
+Extreme heat during the summer months presents a danger to visitors, who can find weather warnings on the National Weather Service website.
+The heat levels are detailed by a color and numerical scale (0–4).